Christchurch City Council: Elections

-Overall, the number of elected members stays the same as present, at 54.

-2013–2016

-Five of the thirteen councillors did not stand for re-election in 2013.
-Another four councillors failed to get re-elected (deputy-mayor Ngaire Button, Helen Broughton, Claudia Reid, and Aaron Keown).
-Hence, only four councillor were returned for another term (Yani Johanson, Jimmy Chen, Glenn Livingstone, and Jamie Gough), to be joined by nine new members plus a new mayor.
-For the 2013–2016 term, the composition of the Council is as follows:

-2010–2013

-During the 2010–2013 term, the composition of the Council was as shown in the table below.
-The Press in an editorial described the situation during the three years as often "tumultuous" and there were many calls for a cleanout of elected members at the 2013 local body elections.
-During the term, the government appointed an overseer to council (Kerry Marshall) and "came within an ace of sacking the council completely."
-Five city councillors (Sue Wells, Barry Corbett, Sally Buck, Tim Carter, and Peter Beck) and the mayor (Bob Parker) did not stand for re-election.

 Organisation

 Mayor, council and committees

-Under most circumstances, the Council is presided over by the Mayor.
-At its first meeting after a local election, the Council elects from among its members a Deputy Mayor, who acts as Mayor in the absence and with the consent, or in the incapacity, of the Mayor.
-The Deputy Mayor also presides at meetings if the Mayor is not present.
-The Deputy Mayor is recommended by the Mayor and is either confirmed or replaced in a vote of the first council meeting.
+Under most circumstances, the council is presided over by the mayor.
+At its first meeting after a local election, the council elects from among its members a Deputy Mayor, who acts as mayor in the absence and with the consent, or in the incapacity, of the mayor.
+The Deputy Mayor also presides at meetings if the mayor is not present.
+The Deputy Mayor is recommended by the mayor and is either confirmed or replaced in a vote of the first council meeting.

 Councillors also serve on a number of committees.
 As of 2008, there is one Standing Committee, eight Standing Subcommittees, seven Joint Standing Committees and Working Parties (so called because they involve members of other local authorities), and 14 ad hoc subcommittees and working parties.
-The Council can delegate certain powers to these committees, or alternatively they can consider matters in more detail and make recommendations to the full Council.
+The council can delegate certain powers to these committees, or alternatively they can consider matters in more detail and make recommendations to the full council.

 Community boards

-The Council has established six community boards.
-These community boards deal with matters delegated to them by the Council, act as representatives and advocates for their communities, and interact with community organisations and interest groups.
-General tasks typically delegated to local community boards are the locations of Council rubbish bins, traffic lights, stop signs and pedestrian crossings; Also rubbish collection, local disturbance review and relaying information to the main council from their Ward area through the Councillor who has a right to sit on the Board within their ward.
+The council has established six community boards.
+These community boards deal with matters delegated to them by the council, act as representatives and advocates for their communities, and interact with community organisations and interest groups.
+General tasks typically delegated to local community boards are the locations of council rubbish bins, traffic lights, stop signs and pedestrian crossings; Also rubbish collection, local disturbance review and relaying information to the main council from their Ward area through the Councillor who has a right to sit on the board within their ward.

-Some community boards, like the Council, have created committees for specific purposes.
+Some community boards, like the council, have created committees for specific purposes.

 As of the 2022 local elections, the members of the community boards are: